webmachinelearning/webnn/device-selection-explainer.md

 Later the need for explicit device selection support was challenged in [[MLContextOptions.deviceType seems unnecessary outside of conformance testing #749]](https://github.com/webmachinelearning/webnn/issues/749), with the main arguments also summarized in a W3C TPAC group meeting [presentation](https://lists.w3.org/Archives/Public/www-archive/2024Sep/att-0006/MLDeviceType.pdf).
 The main points were the following:
 - The [device type](https://webmachinelearning.github.io/webnn/#enumdef-mldevicetype) option is hard to standardize because of the heterogeneity of the compute units across various platforms, and even across their versions, for instance `"npu"` might not be a standalone option available, only a combined form of `"npu"` and `"cpu"`.
 - As for error management vs. fallback policies: fallback is preferable instead of failing, and implementations/the underlying platforms should determine the fallback type based on runtime information.
-- Implementation / browser / OS have better grasp of the system/compute/runtime/apps state then websites, therefore control should be relished to them.
+- Implementation / browser / OS have better grasp of the system/compute/runtime/apps state than websites, and therefore control should be relished to them.
 For instance, if rendering performance degrades, the implementation/underlying platform can possibly fix it the best way, not the web app.

 ## Key use cases and requirements

 Design decisions should take the following into account:

-1. Allow the underlying platform ultimately choose the compute device.
+1. Allow the underlying platform to ultimately choose the compute device.

-2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, or high performance (throughput), low latency, stable sustained performance etc.
+2. Allow scripts to express hints/options when creating contexts, such as preference for low power consumption, or high performance (throughput), low latency, stable sustained performance, accuracy, etc.

 3. Allow an easy way to create a context with a GPU device, i.e. without specifying an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice).